Seville Audio guided walking tour 3h20 and 28 audio commentaries

 23

 This large square monument is the building of the General Archives of India.
-As you might EN guess, we are talking here DE Columbus' India, that is, the Americas.
+You can imagine that we are talking here about Columbus' India, that is, the Americas.

 24